 Mobile app marketing guide – ASO, PPC, Tips & Tricks

 Having yourself a mobile app is one thing, having a popular, visible and used application is quite another.
 It’s obvious your product is the next mobile bestseller, but if you don’t put it on the market the right way, you might get unpleasantly surprised.
-The multitude of apps and diverse competition make it hard to shine, especially without the right plan how to announce its existence to the world.
+The multitude of mobile apps and diverse competition make it hard to shine, especially without the right plan how to announce its existence to the world.

-ASO – App Store Optimization is first step to mobile app marketing
+App Store Optimization is first step to mobile app marketing

 Where to start optimization

 So, your app needs a few things done to give it a good kickstart in a store.
 With a bit of work, you will give it a fair chance to be noticed.
-The apps name, description, keywords, graphics – all these influence the apps position.
+The apps name, description, keywords, graphics – all these influence the mobile apps position.

-Start with asking yourself how your potential users could be looking for an app like yours.
+Start with asking yourself how your potential app users could be looking for product like yours.
 What keywords and phrases are most relevant?
 Based on that you can create a list of keywords and invent a relevant name for it.
-Apps stores usually allow at least 30 characters for app title, make sure you use them – add a short slogan to the name using some of the keywords.
+App stores usually allow at least 30 characters for app title, make sure you use them – add a short slogan to the name using some of the keywords.
 Next you prepare a description of the app – what it is, what it does, whom it benefits.
 Although the text should contain keywords and phrases, it should also be interesting and engaging to a potential user.
 Covering both these will ensure that you appeal to both people – users and machines – algorithms deciding how to list search results.

 The mechanisms Google and Apple use to position the apps are not fully explained.
 We do know which bits are important and that not all depends on the apps owner.
-Search ranking is influenced by less obvious factors like: positive/negative reviews, updates, number of installs and many others.
+Search ranking is influenced by less obvious factors like: positive/negative reviews, updates, number of app downloads, installs and many others.

 Take advantage of ASO tools

-Professional mobile app marketing agencies use sophisticated (and expensive) tools to track the positioning of your app.
-If you’re thinking of proper marketing for your product, it would be advisable to turn to pros, at least for the initial launch and marketing strategy.
+Professional mobile marketing agencies use sophisticated (and expensive) tools to track the positioning of your app.
+If you’re thinking of proper marketing for your product, it would be advisable to turn to pros, at least for the initial launch and mobile app marketing strategy.
 If done right this should prove a good investment in your apps success.
 We prepared a list of tools that are useful:

 - App Annie